Read This First

 - The neighboring question: The economic question is what this factor changes in incentives, tradeoffs, and the distribution of costs or benefits.

-- Central distinction: Behavioral Economics helps separate what otherwise becomes compressed inside Behavioral Economics.
+- Central distinction: Policy influence of behavioral economics helps separate what otherwise becomes compressed inside Behavioral Economics.

 Prompt 3: How have findings in behavioral economics led to a deeper understanding of the varying perceptions of value among economic agents?